marian-craciunescu/elasticsearch-csv-loader/README.md

 Loads 2 datasets from kaggle.com
 Movies and Earthquakes to an Elasticsearch instance.

-Built in a hurry using github.com/olivere/elastic
+Built in a hurry (aprox 45min) using github.com/olivere/elastic